-Our festival survival packs are definitely going to look a little different when we all finally jump back into music festivals after COVID-19!
-I used to only worry about bringing a fan, earplugs and a couple of other useful pieces, but now we will all be needing to forward think and plan what to bring to music festivals in response to the pandemic.
+I used to only worry about bringing a fan, earplugs and a couple of other useful pieces.
+But times have changed and now we will all be needing to plan what to bring to music festivals in response to the pandemic.

 – A couple of masks: your main mask and a spare in case you misplace the first one!

 – Hand sanitiser: so that you’re always able to give your hands a quick wash

 – Tissues: if you need to sneeze or cough, make sure you are doing it into a tissue.
 Not onto a fellow raver!

 – Disposable gloves: depending on your level of comfort when you are venturing outside of your home.
 Maybe bring some along for when you use the shared toilets or take part in activities.

 – A re-usable cup: a great way to reduce our environmental impact as festival goers and it also gives you more control over the cleanliness of your cup.
 You can clean it throughout the event, and you will know exactly where it has been.